Next Steps Wheel

 The Bible clearly teaches that baptism is the first step of obedience after making a commitment to Christ.
 Baptism allows a believer to communicate to the world their heart-felt commitment to Christ.
 People often have questions regarding baptism: Why should I be baptized?
 I’ve already been baptized.
 Do I have to do it again?
 Does it matter if someone is sprinkled or dunked?

-Take a few minutes to read this: Baptism @POCF.
+Take a few minutes to read this page about BAPTISM.

-Home Groups are Christ-centered communities that encourage spiritual growth and forge long lasting relationships.
+Small Groups are Christ-centered communities that encourage spiritual growth and forge long-lasting relationships.
 They are a great tool for those that want to know others better, grow in their knowledge of Jesus, or have an excellent way to serve other people on a regular basis.

-The bible is always at the heart of each week.
-Some groups will use a popular book as the basis for their study, some will use video teaching from popular authors, while others may use sermon based curriculum.
+The Bible is always at the heart of each week.
+Some groups will use a popular book as the basis for their study, some will use video teaching from popular authors, while others may use the sermon-based curriculum.
 Either type of group is sure to help you learn more about God, lead in our church through service, and make new friends.

-Each group will last for 6- 8 weeks then take a break.
-Each weeks agenda is really up to the group and it’s leaders.
-Some groups hang out late and play games, others have kids and call it quits around “juniors” bed time.
+Different groups follow different schedules.
+Each week’s agenda is really up to the group and its leaders.
+Some groups hang out late and play games, others have kids and call it quits around “junior’s” bedtime.
 Rest assured as these groups evolve there will be one for every person.

 Membership: A big commitment.